ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 result in use of stale Issuer configuration information, whereas short lifetimes may result in decreased performance.
 When use of an Issuer configuration results in token issuance failures, e.g., because the Issuer has invalidated its directory resource before its expiration time and issuance requests using this configuration are unsuccessful, the directory SHOULD be fetched and revalidated.
+Issuance will continue to fail until the Issuer configuration is updated.

 # Issuance Protocol for Privately Verifiable Tokens {#private-flow}